Chapter 4: Income statements

 Companies usually have to pay tax on their pre-tax profits.
 The amount actually paid will depend on which countries the profit is actually earned in.
 Companies may also use certain allowances that can reduce their tax bill such as losses made in previous years.

-Pre-tax profit less tax gives you a figure for post tax profit.
-In Tesco’s case this was £1912m in 2014.
-However, this is not the same as profit that belongs to its shareholders and available to be paid out as dividends.
+In Howden’s case, this was £254.6m in 2023.
+However, this is not always the same as profit that belongs to its shareholders and is available to be paid out as dividends.
 There are still some deductions to be made before we get to that number.

 The first number to take away is minority interests.
 This refers to the share of post-tax profits that belong to another party other than the company’s own shareholders.
 For example, a company may own 90% of a business and another company owns 10%.
-If the post tax profits of this business are £40m, then 10% (£4m) belongs to a minority interest and so must be taken away from the company’s total post tax profits to reflect that those profits don’t belong to its shareholders.
+If the post-tax profits of this business are £40m, then 10% (£4m) belongs to a minority interest and so must be taken away from the company’s total post-tax profits to reflect that those profits don’t belong to its shareholders.

 Per share and normalised values

-As well as the actual numbers within an income statement, SharePad gives you some important numbers on a per share basis.
+As well as the actual numbers within an income statement, SharePad gives you some important numbers on a per-share basis.
 These are identical or similar to the ones that you would see in a company’s annual report.
 This makes it easier for shareholders to see what their share of the profits is for each share owned.

 Reported EPS

-For instance, a company may have made a big gain on selling some of its assets or incurred a lot of costs shutting down a business.
+For instance, a company may have made a big gain on selling some of its assets or incurred a lot of costs by shutting down a business.
 As you will see later, this EPS number can be quite useful for investors.

-Normalised EPS
+Normalised EPS and company-adjusted EPS

-Normalised EPS is meant to give investors a per share profit figure based on the underlying performance of the company.
 It strips out one-off gains and losses (known as exceptional items) so that you can see the profits made by the existing business.
-For Tesco in 2014, the normalised EPS number was 16.0p.
-This is broken down into continuing (28.0p) and discontinued (a loss of 11.7p) EPS figures as well.
+For Howden in 2023, the normalised EPS number was 46.3p – the same as its reported EPS as there were no one-off items.

-This is the EPS number that companies want you to focus on.
+The normalised and adjusted versions is the EPS number that companies want you to focus on.
 It’s the number that they want City and Wall Street analysts to base their predictions of future performance on.
 It’s the number they want to be judged on.

 Normalised EPS can be a very useful number but is open to abuse.
 Some companies have had a tendency to have big exceptional items every year.
 Exceptional items should be one-off in nature.
 When they recur every year it could be argued that they are no longer exceptional and could be a sign of aggressive accounting.
+Investors should be wary of companies where this happens.

 In SharePad, the normalised EPS figure is the one used for ratios when you are looking at UK companies.